supertokens/docs/session/docs/advanced-customizations/apis-override/usage.md

 ```
 <!--END_DOCUSAURUS_CODE_TABS-->

-- `originalImplementation` is the object that contains apis that have the original implementaion for this recipe.
+- `originalImplementation` is the object that contains apis that have the original implementation for this recipe.
 It can be used in your apis as a way to use the SuperTokens' default behaviour.
 - In the above code snippet, we override the `refreshPOST` api of this recipe.
-This api will be used to handle the refreshPost API route where a session is refreshed using a refresh token.
+This api will be used to handle the refreshPost API route where a session is refreshed.